The challenge

 Before redesign anything, the deep-dive user research revealed that 70% of our active users were career-driven.

-The missed opportunity: The existing design treated them like casual hobbyists, offering generic progress bars that failed to map to real-world career value.
+The existing design treated them like casual hobbyists, offering generic progress bars that failed to map to real-world career value.

 Top challenges from student survey